nagarkar/pololuzumo32u4/Blinky/README.md

-This is the Blinky example for the Pololu Zumo 32U4, which blinks the on-board Red LED once per second.
+<b>This is the Blinky example for the Pololu Zumo 32U4, which blinks the on-board Red LED once per second.

 Prerequisites:
 - Install the QPN and Pololu zomo 32u4 libraries in Arduino